crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 ---------

-Below is a step-by-step guide to using Azure AKS as a managed Kubernetes provider in combination with CrateDB Edge.
+Below is a step-by-step guide to using Azure AKS as a managed Kubernetes provider in combination with CrateDB Cloud on Kubernetes.
 The steps are merely examples of a process validated by us; other methods may work also.
-We provide this information for ease of use and to illustrate how to work with CrateDB Edge.
+We provide this information for ease of use and to illustrate how to work with CrateDB Cloud on Kubernetes.

 Sign up